bethgrace5/sequoia-grove/README.md

 Sequoia Grove
 ==
-Databases projct, which will become senior project required for bachelor's degree of computer science at California State University, Bakersfield (CSUB)
+Databases project, which will become senior project required for bachelor's degree of computer science at California State University, Bakersfield (CSUB)

 Purpose
 --